0xPARC/0xparc-intro-book/src/kzg.typ

 this would work equally well with higher-degree polynomials, while still using only a single 256-bit for the proof.

-For example, suppose Penny wanted to prove that
+For example, suppose Peggy wanted to prove that
 $P(1) = 100$, $P(2) = 400$, ..., $P(9) = 8100$.
 Then she could do polynomial long division to get a polynomial $Q$ of degree $deg(P) - 9$ such that
 $ P(X) - 100X^2 = (T-1)(T-2) ...
 (T-9) dot Q(T). $
-Then Penny sends $[Q(s)]$ as her proof, and the verification equation is that
+Then Peggy sends $[Q(s)]$ as her proof, and the verification equation is that
 $ pair([Q(s)], [(s-1)(s-2) ... (s-9)]) = pair([P(s)] - 100[s^2], [1]). $

 The full generality just replaces the $100T^2$ with the polynomial obtained from #link("https://w.wiki/8Yin", "Lagrange interpolation") (there is a unique such polynomial $f$ of degree $n-1$).
-To spell this out, suppose Penny wishes to prove to Victor that
+To spell this out, suppose Peggy wishes to prove to Victor that
 $P(z_i) = y_i$ for $1 <= i <= n$.

 #algorithm[Opening a KZG commitment at $n$ values][
   1. By Lagrange interpolation, both parties agree on a polynomial $f(X)$ such that $f(z_i) = y_i$.
-  2. Penny does polynomial long division to get $Q(X)$ such that
+  2. Peggy does polynomial long division to get $Q(X)$ such that
     $ P(X) - f(X) = (X-z_1)(X-z_2) ...
 (X-z_n) dot Q(X). $
-  3. Penny sends the single element $[Q(s)]$ as her proof.
+  3. Peggy sends the single element $[Q(s)]$ as her proof.
   4. Victor verifies
     $ pair([Q(s)], [(s-z_1)(s-z_2) ... (s-z_n)]) = pair([P(s)] - [f(s)], [1]). $
 ]